dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 SQL couldn't answer that question.
 A COUNT of purchases per customer tells you *how many* — not *when* or *how spread out*.
 To investigate timing, I needed datetime operations, rolling calculations, and visualizations that SQL alone doesn't support well.

-That's what this notebook does.
-Using an expanded version of the Chinook database (~5,000 customers, ~54,000 invoices, 2019–2025), I'm testing whether purchase frequency looks organic, seasonal, or artificial.
+That's what this case study does.
+Using an expanded version of the Chinook database (~5,000 customers, ~54,000 invoices, 2019–2025), I'm testing each explanation in sequence across three connected parts:

+- **Part 1 — Is the purchase rhythm artificial?** An inter-purchase interval histogram testing whether the time between purchases looks uniform (artificial) or naturally varied (organic).
+If the distribution is right-skewed with high variance, uniformity is ruled out.

+- **Part 2 — Are purchases driven by seasons or events?** A monthly revenue time series with year-over-year growth overlay testing whether revenue follows predictable seasonal cycles or clusters around specific dates.
+If neither pattern appears, the timing is genuinely organic — not driven by external forces.

+- **Part 3 — Do customers actually stick around?** A cohort retention analysis testing whether customers from different signup periods stay active or quietly churn after a predictable number of purchases.
+Parts 1 and 2 look at the *timing* of purchases.
+Part 3 looks at the *people* — and tells a marketing director whether to invest in acquiring new customers or keeping the ones they have.

 The expanded data is synthetic — I built it to have realistic variance, seasonality, and churn patterns, not uniform behavior — so the question isn't whether the data is "real" but whether the analytical framework would hold up against real data.
-The core deliverables:

-- **Inter-purchase interval analysis** — how many days pass between consecutive purchases, and what does the distribution look like?
-- **Purchase date scatter plot** — are there visible clusters in when customers buy?
-- **Monthly revenue time series** — does revenue follow seasonal patterns or stay flat?
-- **Cohort retention analysis** — do customers stick around, or do they drop off after a predictable number of purchases?

-If the pattern is organic, the distribution should be right-skewed with natural variance — not a tight cluster around a single number.
-If it's seasonal, we should see spikes aligned with calendar events.
-If it's artificial, we'll see suspicious uniformity that no real customer base would produce.
+Together, the three parts close the investigation that SQL Case Study 2 opened.
 The answer shapes how a marketing team thinks about re-engagement timing, campaign cadence, and churn prediction.

 ---

 ## Why This Case Study Shows the Full Process

 The SQL case studies established a six-step AI collaboration workflow: prompt → output → verification → evaluation → iteration → business insight.
 This Python case study is the first time that workflow runs against a different toolset — Python instead of SQL — and the process itself changes in meaningful ways.
-Verification becomes executable code instead of a manual checklist.
-Meta-prompting builds the prompt instead of writing it from scratch.
-The iteration cycle includes chart selection, not just query refinement.
+Verification becomes executable code instead of a manual checklist and the iteration cycle includes chart selection, not just query refinement.

 Because the tool changed, the process is worth documenting again.
 Parts 2 and 3 of this case study — and all subsequent deliverables — skip straight to findings and business insights.
 The methodology is the same; only the first pass needs to show the work.